iakogan/puppet-best-practices/README.md

 ## Follow  comunity Best Practices
 Please use following best practices while developing Puppet scripts and deploying application.

 1. Follow puppetlab stylegude
 http://docs.puppetlabs.com/guides/style_guide.html

 2. Follow puppet best practices http://docs.puppetlabs.com/guides/best_practices.html

 ##  Autoformat
-Use auto-format functionality to align your code to standards (CTRL+F in geppetto).
+Use auto-format functionality to align your code to standards (CTRL+F in Geppetto).

-Find VIM plugin.
+If you use VIM, Install VIM plugin.

 Make it a part of your workflow.
 Do not try to remember all style gudelines.

 ##  Use one line per resource:
+Example: BAD vs GOOD
 ```puppet
   # BAD
   # not sure which one will fail